CompIsle/Unit-15-Asignment-2/doc/Test.md

 ## Company Profile:
 Test 1:
 Outcome: Passed

-I Checked the Compnay profile for Hot Beans Web and its passed this test becasue it accurately represents Hot Beans Web as a company.
+Description: I Checked the Compnay profile for Hot Beans Web and its passed this test becasue it accurately represents Hot Beans Web as a company.

 Test 2:
 Initial Outcome: Failed
 Description: During this test i found some grammitcal and spelling mistakes.
 Final Outcome: passed
 Description: Fixed all the spellign and grammitcal erros found.

 Test 3:
 Outcome: Passed

-This test was also passed and the profile is visually apealling and consitent with the rest of the website.
+Description: his test was also passed and the profile is visually apealling and consitent with the rest of the website.

 ## Trainee Web Developer Profiles:
 Test 1: